Another July 4th Anniversary: Pathfinder's Landing On Mars

 "After traveling for seven months and more than 300 miles, the U.S. spacecraft Pathfinder landed on Mars today."

-Although strictly speaking true, I meant to write "300 million miles."
+Although strictly speaking that's true, I meant to write "300 million miles."
 I don't suppose too many people think Mars and Earth are only 300 miles apart, but I didn't mean to give the impression that I was one of them.
 I have felt bad about that ever since.
 It didn't help that a few years later, NPR decided to put a transcript from one of our shows on all of its business envelopes, and wouldn't you know, they chose the transcript with that misleading statement in it.

 So mea culpa.